AdrienVannson/doreisa-internship/report/report.typ

     caption: [Performance of the naive method (weak scaling with a simple analysis)], ) <performance-naive-method>

-== Building the Dask Aray
+== Building the Dask Aray <collecting-references>
 At each iteration of the simulation, MPI processes produce data stored in numpy arrays.
 These chunks of data are placed in Ray's object store, and references to them must be sent to the head node to allow it to build a full Dask array.
 A first approach simply consists of having all the MPI processes send their reference to the head node directly.
 However, this centralized approach is not scalable enough: gathering tens of thousands of references is a costly operation that can't be performed by a single process in a resonable time, as a lot of communications are involved.
 Indeed, as shown in @ref-collecting-bench (explained bellow), when many processes send their references one-by-one, at most around one thousand references can be collected each second.
 The exact value will of course depend on the hardware, but it is one order of magnitude bellow the target scale.

-To solve this problem, a simple idea consists of sending first the references to intermediate actors, that will have the responsability to collect a few of them, and send later to the head node in a single message.
+To solve this problem, a simple idea consists of sending first the references to intermediate actors, that will have the responsibility to collect a few of them, and send later to the head node in a single message.
 The following experiment measure the time needed to collect all the references, either naively or with this optimization.

 To verify this and see how well sending the references by group helps improving the performance, a simple setup is used.
 Some "simulation" processes generate numpy arrays and send references to them to the head node.
 The arrays are generated randomly, no simulation code is actually used in this simple setup.
 The process is repeated with a varying number of processes from 1 to 512, as well as a number of references sent by each process at each iteration varying from 1 to 256.
 During each measurement, 200 iterations of the process are performed.